tarakanbg/api.vateud.net/README.md

 * The order of attributes in the JSON string is irrelevant.
 In the above example they're ordered alphabetically, but you can do as you please, just remember to wrap both the attribute name and the attribute value in quotes, use colon between the name (label) and the value, and separate the pairs with commas
-* In the example I have added a header specifying the MIME type of the data that I'm sending: in our case application/json.
+* It's necessary to specify a header declaring the MIME type of the data that I'm sending: in our case application/json.
-  Strictly speaking this is not necessary.
-The application expects json and will recognize and accept it even without Content-Type header.
-Nevertheless it's a general good practice to declare the content type when sending data across, so better do it for consistency.
 * Note: the Authentication token is sent along as a HEADER!
 * If the call has been successful and the record is created, the endpoint will return the new record as JSON, including all attributes PLUS the newly created record ID.
 You probably want to catch and store the ID if you want to be able to programmatically edit or delete this record in the future.
 * The new event will be tagged and assigned to the vACC that corresponds to the authentication token used
 * No record will be created without an authentication token
+* Sending in the "weekly":"true" attribute will create 52 instances of the event (1 year ahead), with times and days of the week matching the ones in the original call.

 ##### Editing (updating) an event record